johngribbin/crypto-hitters/to-do.md

-to-do.md

-improve readability of the app on iphone 5 and iphone se - the table needs work.
+* improve readability of the app on iphone 5 and iphone se - the table needs work.

-enter todays price into the chart, with a label 'today'.
+* enter todays price into the chart, with a label 'today'.
 If its up on day render the bar green, if its down render it red.

-qork out why the reddit results wont render on iphones, but does on android devices.
+* work out why the reddit results wont render on iphones, but does on android devices.

-look up tutorial on testing using jest and do tests
+* look up tutorial on testing using jest and do tests